MooersLab/orgpymolpysnips/README.md

 <p align="center"><img src="images/org-yas.png"></p>

+- To keep your sanity, activate to the base conda environment.
+- Start Emacs.
 - Open a org document in Emacs.
 - Select under the `YASnippet` pulldown `Reload everything` to load the snippets in an old session of PyMOL.
 - Select under the `YASnippet` pulldown `org-mode` and then one of the sub-menus with the prefix `pymolpy-`.
 Select a snippet to insert it into the org document, or enter the key (== tabtrigger) name in the org document and enter tab to insert the code.
 - Enter <tab> to advance through the tab stops.
 Edit each tab stop as needed.
 For example, you may need to change the name of the kernel or the color of a chain.
 - Place the cursor inside the code block or on the first line of the source block and enter `C-c C-c` to execute the code.
-The output will appear below.
+The output will appear in the results drawer below.
 - You may have to merge code blocks from multiple snippets for complex analyses.
 The merger has to be done by manual copy and paste.
+You can also use snippet from the pythonMode library inside of the code blocks.
-- You can also access the pymolshortcuts.
+- You can also access the [pymolshortcuts](https://github.com/MooersLab/pymolshortcuts/edit/master/README.md).
 The file containing the shortcuts can be loaded by running the command `cmd.do("run /Users/blaine/Scripts/PyMOLScripts/pymolshortcuts.py")`.
-For example, the ambient occlussion shortcut is applied by entering `cmd.do(AO)`.
+For example, the ambient occlussion shortcut is applied by adding the line `cmd.do(AO)` to your source block.
+This saves spaces because the AO shortcut has 16 lines of code.

 ## Example input source block